-Safety and Tolerability in Phase 1 trial
+Safety and Tolerability in Phase 1 Clinical Trial

-There were no serious adverse events reported in our Phase 1 trial.
+There were no serious adverse events reported in our Phase 1 clinical trial.
+Adverse events reported in the Phase 1 clinical trial were classified as mild or moderate.
 There were no changes in vital signs including pulmonary function testing and oxygen saturations.
 Of the less severe adverse events, there was one discontinuation at the highest dose due to vomiting and the most frequent adverse event was a cough that was reported in 55% of volunteers at the highest 90 mg dose.
 This cough was transient, predominantly mild in nature, resolved on its own within 30 minutes and did not lead to any discontinuations.
 We believe that the cough may be a function of the total amount of powder delivered in the high Phase 1 dose.
 The intended dosing for the Phase 2b/Phase 3 trial will use less than 40% of the amount of powder that was inhaled at the highest Phase 1 dose.
 The figure below shows the adverse events reported in our Phase 1 MAD trial of AV-101 in healthy volunteers.